openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 Since Etcd data store of an Openshift cluster runs on `Pod` similar to other workload, several constructs such as `Deployment`, `DaemonSet`, `StatefulSet` and `SideCar` could be used.

 This section discusses two approaches (i.e. `SideCar` and `DaemonSet`), which are implemented and tested, explaining the Pros and Cons of each method.
-Before deciding upon these approaches, several approaches have been investigated.
+Before deciding upon these two methods, several other approaches have been investigated.
 See [Alternatives](#Alternatives).

 #### SideCar container within all Etcd-static-pod